Cociella: Species

 C. punctata was regarded as a synonym of C. crocodilus, and C. heemstrai, C. hutchinsi and C. somaliensis were previously regarded as geographic populations of C. crocodilus.

 Characteristics

 Cociella is characterised by having two separate patches of vomerine teeth and non depressible teeth in the jaws.
-The are more diagonal scale rows above the lateral line than there are lateral line scales.
+There are more diagonal scale rows above the lateral line than there are lateral line scales.
 The lateral line scales are pored and have one opening.
 The lappet on the iris is a simple lobe and the side of the head has two ridges.
 There is a spine on the suborbital ridge below the middle of the eye and another under the rear of the eye.
 Spines may, or may not, be present behind the eye.
 The preoperculum has 3 spines with the upper spine being clearly the longest and lower having an accessory spine at its base.
 The maximum recorded total length is for C. crocodilus sensu lato and is 50 cm. while the smallest maximum recorded total length is for C. hutchinsi at 30 cm.